 Students living independently for the first time may mistakenly believe that their parents’ homeowners insurance will protect them.
 There may be coverage for students who live on campus but in many cases, homeowners insurance contains high deductibles or eligibility requirements that may exclude certain claims, ultimately making it insufficient or inadequate for college students and their families.

 Rental housing expert, Ben Hoglund, CPM, believes that it is incumbent upon student housing providers to educate their residents on the importance of adequate renters insurance protection.
 “They aren’t going to learn that in class,” proclaimed Hoglund.

-Hoglund referenced a survey he conducted”Campus Housing Risk Mitigation Study” researched the types, causes and monetary impact of property damage occurring on college campuses across the United States.
+Hoglund referenced a survey he conducted titled “Campus Housing Risk Mitigation Study” in which he researched the types, causes and monetary impact of property damage occurring on college campuses across the United States.
 The study also addressed student and housing provider awareness of available insurance products to mitigate these risks.